nxvipin/Paathshaala/README.md

 * If you have any queries, please report it here.
 New developers are most welcome.
 Please feel free to contact [jaseemabid] (/jaseemabid) or [swvist] (/swvist) for queries.

 ## Branches :
-	master	:	The current stable version deployed in servers dev		:	The next big thing that is going to be part of master.
+	master			:		The current stable version deployed in servers dev				:		The next big thing that is going to be part of master. dev/userPic		:		Wrong user images leading to serious performance issues.
-				Rewriting major JavaScript functions here.
-	less	:	Ported the project to less from css.
-				Major rewrite for performance gains and code maintainability.
+							Temp branch to fix this issue.
+							Assigned to @swvist